Platformer: Scrolling

-Based on the Saturday morning cartoon rather than the maze game, Namco's 1984 Pac-Land is a bidirectional, horizontally-scrolling, arcade platformer with walking, running, jumping, springboards, power-ups, and a series of unique levels.
+Based on the Saturday morning cartoon rather than the maze game, Namco's 1984 Pac-Land is a bidirectional, horizontally-scrolling, arcade video game with walking, running, jumping, springboards, power-ups, and a series of unique levels.
 Pac-Man creator Toru Iwatani described the game as "the pioneer of action games with horizontally running background."
 According to Iwatani, Shigeru Miyamoto described Pac-Land as an influence on the development of Super Mario Bros..

-Nintendo's Super Mario Bros., released for the Nintendo Entertainment System in 1985, became the archetype for many platform games.
+Nintendo's Super Mario Bros., released for the Nintendo Entertainment System in 1985, became the archetype for the genre.
 It was bundled with Nintendo systems in North America, Japan, and Europe, and sold over 40 million copies, according to the 1999 Guinness Book of World Records.
-Its success as a pack-in led many companies to see platform games as vital to their success, and contributed greatly to popularizing the genre during the 8-bit console generation.
+Its success as a pack-in led many companies to see platformers as vital to their success, and contributed greatly to popularizing the genre during the third and fourth generations of video game consoles.

 Sega attempted to emulate this success with their Alex Kidd series, which started in 1986 on the Master System with Alex Kidd in Miracle World.
-It had horizontal and vertical scrolling levels, the ability to punch enemies and obstacles, and shops for the player to buy power-ups and vehicles.
-Another Sega platformer series that began that same year is Wonder Boy.
-The original Wonder Boy in 1986 was inspired more by Pac-Land than Super Mario Bros., with skateboarding segments that gave the game a greater sense of speed than other platform games at the time, while its sequel, Wonder Boy in Monster Land added action-adventure and role-playing elements.
+It has horizontal and vertical scrolling levels, the ability to punch enemies and obstacles, and shops for the player to buy power-ups and vehicles.
+Another Sega series that began that same year is Wonder Boy.
+The original Wonder Boy in 1986 was inspired more by Pac-Land than Super Mario Bros., with skateboarding segments that gave the game a greater sense of speed than other platformers at the time, while its sequel, Wonder Boy in Monster Land added action-adventure and role-playing elements.
 Wonder Boy in turn inspired games such as Adventure Island, Dynastic Hero, Popful Mail, and Shantae.